 Edward Balleisen discusses his new book, “Fraud: An American History from Barnum to Madoff.”

-My research and writing explores the historical intersections among law, business, politics, and policy in the modern United States, with a growing focus on the origins, evolution, and impacts of the modern regulatory state.
+My research and writing explores the historical intersections among law, business, politics, and policy in the modern United States, with a particular focus on the origins, evolution, and impacts of the modern regulatory state.
 I have pursued a number of collaborative projects with historians and other social scientists who study regulatory governance in industrialized and industrializing societies.
-I have also started an oral history project that examines regulatory policy-making, which involves extensive collaboration with Duke undergraduate and graduate students.

 A growing proportion of my writing engages interdisciplinary debates about the nature of regulatory policy more generally, as well as the evolution of dominant approaches to political economy in modern capitalist societies.
 This dimension of my scholarship led to the publication of Government and Markets: Toward a New Theory of Regulation (Cambridge University Press, 2010), which I edited along with the historian David Moss.
 This volume brings together several new conceptual approaches to regulatory governance from across the social sciences.
 It also lays out a wide-ranging research agenda for regulatory studies.